ismailAl01/cineApp/README.md

 - `src/graphql`: Contains the list of queries/mutations/fragments linked to our graphql API
 - `src/shared`: Contains dumb components that can be reused by pages

+### Notes
-*: For the simplicity of the test we will focus only on the development mode on the front and back side.
+- *: For the simplicity of the test we will focus only on the development mode on the front and back side.
-**: For the simplicity of the test, I focused only on the movies section with its search and detail.
+- **: For the simplicity of the test, I focused only on the movies section with its search and detail.